Lost Pet Resources

 To find a lost pet, first check the Seattle Animal Shelter.

 Post signs in your neighborhood that are large and eye-catching.
 Be sure to post a picture of your animal on the sign and write your contact information in large print.
 By offering a reward for your animal, you increase the chances of finding him.
 More information at the Missing Pet Partnership website.

 Place a lost pet listing with all shelters in your area.
 Go to the shelters to actually look at the animals.
 Click for hours and location of the Seattle Animal Shelter and information on other shelters.

-Lost and found pets are often listed on websites; visit Craigslist, Petfinder, the SAS Lost and Found Pet Database and other lost pet websites to list your pet or see if someone has found him.
+Lost and found pets are often listed on websites.
+Visit Craigslist, the SAS public Lost and Found Pet Database, the list of found pets at the Seattle Animal Shelter and other lost pet websites to list your pet or see if someone has found him.
 Also, let your friends and family know your pet is lost using email and social networks.

 Talk to Your Neighbors

 Ask your neighbors if they have seen your pet, even for a second.
 You should also ask them to keep an eye out and check basements, garages and sheds.
 Children in the neighborhood are much more likely to notice an animal, so be sure to ask them too.

 Try a Humane Trap